 She wrote extensively throughout her life, including an important biography of St. Catherine of Siena and books on constitutional and women's affairs.
 She died on 30th December, 1906 in Wooler, Northumberland and is buried in the churchyard of St. Gregory the Great Church in Kirknewton.

-Around 400 students are in residence, with others (normally in their second year) living out in houses in the city.
+Around 400 students are in residence.
 As with the other colleges, students remain as members of the college for their entire time at Durham University (and, we hope, will join the Alumni Association to maintain links with us thereafter).

 Student rooms are available throughout the Academic Year, so that you (and all your possessions) can stay in Durham from October to June, including the Christmas and Easter vacations.
 Typically undergraduate students take a 38 week let and postgraduates a full 50 week let, though if students wish to extend their letting period, that is often possible.

 The College is purpose-built with special provision for people with disabilities.
 Because it is self-catering, it may be particularly suitable for students with special dietary requirements.

 If you have any queries please email the College Secretary, firstname.lastname@example.org.